tonomoshia/301-Days-Of-Code/log.md

 Applying for a job at Konsus for a Squarespace Developer, so I took a [Skillshare][32] web course about [Squarespace][33]: [Personal Branding Essentials: Making the Most of Squarespace][31].

+### October 18-24

+Have been looking for a job and cogitating on the direction for my personal website.
+Attended another online class on Squarespace to learn more about the competition's use of blocks and why WordPress is moving to that editing model.
+Blocks are life, they always have been.
+You can't write any CSS without being familiar with the box model.
+So this idea should be familiar to most of us making things on the web.

+Experimented with the Gutenberg Ramp plugin which allows you to decide which parts of your website you will use Gutenberg on.
+Pretty nifty.
+I spun up a copy of my site on Local By Flywheel and enable Gutenberg blocks on 'pages' only.
+Creating content with the blocks is easier in Squarespace than in WordPress, so far.
+I think it may be because there are so many things you can do with the blocks in WordPress, compared to Squarespace's walled garden approach.
+Squarespace is the iPhone to WordPress's Android phone.

+(Oh I also activated a bunch of plugins that enable additional sets of blocks, just to make it interesting and more complicated.
+Once I try them out I pick one to use on my site as using them all is redundant in most cases.)

+I also read a lot about the accessibility issues still to be resolved in Gutenberg.
+My use of it does make me wonder how difficult it would be for a differently-abled person to use it.

+Anyway I have been focused on looking for a job.
+Most likely I will have to pay for the Udacity extension.
+Hopefully that will motivate me to finish faster.

+### Day 112 [October 25, 2018]

+I was up late (2:30 a.m. this morning) applying for more jobs and deciding which ones to apply to or at least look at tomorrow.
+Once I was done with that I decided to dive into App Academy's online courses.
+They recently made them all free online.
+Spent 20 minutes in the JavaScript section.
+Useful.

+Only problem is that they are speaking to me as if I know Ruby and Ruby on Rails because Javascript is phase 3 of their program.
+We shall see if this becomes a problem.
+If so, I will put it aside for later.
+I want to learn Ruby and Ruby on Rails, but not right now.

 [1]: https://es6.kwippe.com/ 'JavaScript ES6 Explorer'
 [2]: https://github.com/LeCoupa/awesome-cheatsheets/blob/master/languages/javascript.js 'Awesome JS Cheatsheet'
 [3]: https://30secondsofinterviews.org/ '30 Seconds of Interviews'